zmike808/rtorrent-ps-ch/docs/Manual.rst

 ui.column.render
 ^^^^^^^^^^^^^^^^

-Multi-command to hold column definitions, it's used on the collapsed canvas to render all the columns except for "Name" and "Tracker Domain" columns.
+Multi-command to hold column definitions, it's used on the collapsed canvas to configure and render all the columns except for "Name" and "Tracker Domain" columns.
+Built-in or custom columns can be disabled, overridden or new ones added on-the-fly.
 See the `Columns in the collapsed display <Manual.rst#built-in-columns-in-the-collapsed-display>`_ section above for built-in columns key definition and their meaning.

 Colorizing columns is limited only to the following ones: ``⚑ , ⣿ , ☯ ,  ⌬ ≀∆,  ⌬ ≀∇`` (columns that use ``d.ui.*`` commands); meaning colorizing other built-in / custom columns isn't supported.